 - Kits are made of multiple products that are sold together as a whole.
 At ShipBob, these are known as “bundles.”

 - Assembly items are items that are manufactured and are made of other components.
 For example, a desktop computer with several OEM parts inside is considered an assembly item.

 Specialized warehouse services

-No matter if you’re outsourcing fulfillment to ShipBob or using the ShipBob Merchant Plus warehouse management system (WMS) in your own warehouse, ShipBob’s solutions can help you optimize your order fulfillment process while NetSuite remains your single source of truth.
+No matter if you’re outsourcing fulfillment to ShipBob or using ShipBob’s warehouse management system (WMS), ShipBob’s solutions can help you optimize your order fulfillment process while NetSuite remains your single source of truth.

 ShipBob provides best-in-class logistics to ecommerce brands of all sizes.
 Our advanced technology and global fulfillment network allows brands to get DTC and B2B orders into the hands of customers quickly.

 In addition to direct-to-consumer fulfillment, ShipBob is a proven omnichannel fulfillment solution.
 With both retail dropshipping and retail distribution capabilities, ShipBob supports all of merchants B2B fulfillment needs.
 Our integrations with EDI providers makes it easy to connect with retailers to automate shipping to today’s most popular retailers and marketplaces.

 Now more than ever, customers expect fast shipping and premium delivery experiences.
 ShipBob understands that this is a non-negotiable for ecommerce businesses.
 That’s why we partner with UPS, FedEX, USPS, DHL, and other regional carriers to offer shipping methods that provide white glove delivery to ensure your customers get their orders quickly.